covidvis/covid19-vis/README.md

 ./scripts/build-charts.py
 ```

 Now the charts have been added to the website.
-(Try cd'ing into `website` and
+(Try
 doing `git status` after making a change to the charts.)

 Building the Website